Bird Camera: Capturing Nature’s Beauty Up Close

 4. Regularly Check and Maintain the Camera

-Bird cameras require regular maintenance to ensure optimal performance.
+Cameras require regular maintenance to ensure optimal performance.
 Clean the lens regularly to remove dirt or water spots that may obstruct the view.
 Check the camera’s power source and storage capacity to ensure uninterrupted operation.

 5. Share and Document Your Findings